psadmin-io/psst/README.md

 ### create

-Creates a new vault and populates with new generated secrets.
+Creates a new vault and populates it with generated secrets.

 ```
 vault_name=test-vault